figma-plus/docs/userGuide/usingPlugins.md

 <details>
 	<summary><b>Selection</b></summary>

-  <p>Selection menu is suitable for actions specific to the selected objects.</p>
+  <p>Selection menu is suitable for actions specific to the selected objects.
+Plugins are shown inside a Figma Plus submenu to make them more manageable.</p>

   <img src="images/selectionMenu.png" width="500">